 “System” means one or more types of electronic equipment and ancillary devices functioning to provide a service;

 “System or equipment rating training” means system or equipment knowledge, attitude and skills leading to recognized competency;

+"Threat" means events or erreors that occur beyond the influence of an operational person, increase operational complexity and must be managed to maintain the margin of safety.

+"Threat Management" means the process of detecting threats and responding to them with countermeasures that reduce or eliminate the consequences of threats and mitigate the probability of errors or undesired states.

 “Training program” means a program that consists of a course or courses courseware, facilities, training equipment, and personnel necessary to accomplish a specific training objective and may include a core curriculum and a specialty curriculum;